 “How many are there?”

 “At least a dozen,” Frosty answered.
-“They’re mostly undead fiends, but there’s a few that are real whoppers.
-That Nightborne for example, is rough.”
+“They’re mostly Zinji fiends, but there’s a few that are real whoppers.
+That woman for example, was rough.”

 “Right,” Fynn said.
 “Her.”

-The paladin rushed over to the tree-line where the Nightborne elf was still laying.
+The paladin rushed over to the tree-line where the woman was still laying.
 He must have knocked her unconscious with his attack, which was impressive if he said so himself.
 When he reached her side he grabbed her by the arm and started dragging her back into the clearing.

 “Frosty,” Jinghoo said.
-“We need you to teleport us back to Lor’denel.
+“We need you to teleport us back to Kennis.
 Syanna needs you to help hold open a portal that can get people to safety.”

 “Do you know how much power that requires?”
 Frost asked.
 “I doubt Syanna and I can do that even if we put everything we have in it.”